Izesik/CS395-ComicTracker/README.md

-# ComicTracker
+# ComicShelf

-ComicTracker is a Kotlin Compose Multiplatform app for discovering comic series, viewing issue details, and keeping a personal comic collection.
+ComicShelf is a Kotlin Compose Multiplatform app for discovering comic series, viewing issue details, and keeping a personal comic collection.
 It runs on Android and iOS from a shared Compose UI, with platform-specific camera and web view integrations where needed.

 The app uses ComicVine for series, issue, cover, creator, and web-link data.
 Metron is used for barcode UPC lookup so scanned comics can resolve to ComicVine issue IDs.